 – Eat these vegetables (had you planted them): tomatoes, tomatillos, potatoes, corn, greens, onion, beets, carrots, peppers, eggplant, squash, basil, cucumber, melons, beans

-– Eat these berries and fruits (had you planted them): grapes, avocados (Hass, Lamb, Reed), Valencia oranges, peaches, nectarines, plums, pluots
+– Eat these berries and fruits (had you planted them): grapes, avocados (Lamb, Reed), Valencia oranges, peaches, nectarines, plums, pluots, dragon fruit

 Miscellaneous

-– If you didn’t do it in July, then here in August is the next and last great time this year to give a deciduous fruit tree a trim, particularly on the top, if you want it to continue making its fruit on branches low enough for you to reach in the coming years; reducing the top growth lets more light onto lower branches, which induces them to form flower buds that will open next spring; the types of trees that I give summer trims to in my yard include peaches, nectarines, apricots, plums, and pluots
+– Here in August is the last great time this year to give a deciduous fruit tree a trim, particularly on the top, if you want it to continue making its fruit on branches low enough for you to reach in the coming years; reducing the top growth lets more light onto lower branches, which induces them to form flower buds that will open next spring; the types of trees that I give summer trims to in my yard include peaches, nectarines, apricots, plums, and pluots; see more in my post “Summer pruning deciduous fruit trees”

-– Ratchet up the frequency of watering; in August of every year in every garden I’ve had — or heard of — in Southern California, irrigation is needed more often than other months; for example, my vegetables now need watering every other day whereas in July they did fine with every three days
+– Consider increasing the frequency of watering; in every year in every garden I’ve had in Southern California, irrigation is needed more often in August than other months; for example, my vegetables now need watering every other day whereas in July they did fine getting water every three days

 You might also like to read my post: